 Dubai has opened its “Museum of the Future” (MOTF) on the historically significant palindrome date, February 22, 2022.
-It is billed as the most high-tech and magnificent attraction in the country, if not the entire world.
+It is billed as the country’s most high-tech and magnificent attraction, if not the entire world.

 With its location next to the Emirates Towers on Sheikh Zayed Road, the museum offers a peek into the world 50 years from today.